-Heat to 375 to 400 degrees enough of the oil in a cast iron pan to cover oysters.
-I am in love with this deep cast iron pan from Lodge…click here to purchase…you need one of these in your kitchen!
+Heat to between 375 and 400 degrees, enough of the oil in a cast iron pot or pan, to cover the oysters.
+I am in love with this deep cast iron pot from Lodge.
+Click here to purchase.
+Honestly, you really need one of these in your kitchen!
 Pour the buttermilk in a bowl.
-Add the oysters…be sure to drain off any oyster liquor before you add to the buttermilk.
+Add the oysters.
+Be sure to drain off any oyster liquor before you add to the buttermilk.

-Place coated oysters in hot oil, in batches.
-These will fry up quickly…very quickly…it will only about a minute.
-Remove from fryer and place on paper towel to drain excess oil.
+Place coated oysters in hot oil.
+Do this in batches.
+The oysters will fry up quickly.
+Very quickly.
+It will only about a minute.
+Remove from fryer and place on paper towel, or in a paper bag to drain excess oil.
 Salt immediately.
 Serve these Southern Fried Oysters with the homemade remoulade sauce and ENJOY!!!
-Love oysters?
-If you love these, you will love my recipe for Oysters Rockefeller!